Cdagg96/Exam-Genie/README.md

 ## Description

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-In this project, professors and/or students will be able to go into the website and generate full exams, view a list of questions that they have in their database, insert/delete questions/exams in the database, import/export exams, and many more.
+In this project, professors and/or students will be able to go into the website and generate full exams.
+Teachers will also be able to view a list of questions that they have in their database, insert/delete questions/exams in the database, import/export exams, and many more.

 Project/Software Deployment Document[GitHub] (https://github.com/senior-design-25-26/bagd/blob/main/docs/installation_doc.md)
 User Manual Project [GitHub] (https://github.com/senior-design-25-26/bagd/blob/main/docs/userman_doc.md)